516-470-1961

 Fireplace remodeling in Nassau County covers a wide range of scope.
 Some projects are surround-only — the existing fireplace opening gets a new tile or stone surround and a properly proportioned mantel.
 Others are full wall treatments like the Locust Valley project above, where the entire wall is redesigned around the fireplace.
 Here’s what each component involves.

 The surround is the millwork frame immediately around the fireplace opening — the legs, the frieze, the mantel shelf above.
-Most stock surrounds are thin, poorly proportioned, and made from MDF that won’t hold up long-term.
+Many stock surrounds are built to generic dimensions and made from MDF or thin manufactured material, which can be more prone to swelling, paint-joint cracks, and wear over time.
 Kevin designs and builds custom surrounds from solid wood, sized to the specific opening and the specific room.
 Proportions matter: a surround that’s too narrow looks spindle-thin; one that’s too wide overwhelms the opening.
 Getting it right requires experience, not a catalog.

 The space on either side of a fireplace is almost always underutilized — flat drywall or, at best, freestanding furniture that doesn’t quite fit.
 Custom built-in bookcases and cabinets designed specifically for those flanking spaces give the wall architectural integrity and add real storage.
 The built-ins need to relate to the fireplace surround in proportion, detail, and finish — otherwise they look like an afterthought.
 When they’re designed together as one system, the result is a wall that looks like it was always meant to be exactly that.